 Thousands of Jews, who had for centuries been going to the temple to sacrifice animals as a way of having their sins covered, suddenly stopped!
 Why?
 What would explain such a major shift in behavior?

 They realized that Jesus was “the lamb of God who takes away the sin of the world” (John 1:29, 36).
-They realized that all of those Old Testament sacrifices were “only a shadow, a dim preview of the good things to come” (Heb.
-10:1)—a foreshadowing of what God would accomplish through His Son’s death.
-They had heard of (if not seen with their own eyes) the veil that had been ripped miraculously from the top down there in the temple (Mark 15:38).
-They remembered that Jesus had told them that the temple was even going to be destroyed (Matthew 24:2).
+They realized that all of those Old Testament sacrifices were “only a shadow, a dim preview of the good things to come” (Hebrews 10:1)—a foreshadowing of what God would accomplish through His Son’s death.
+They heard of the veil that had been ripped miraculously from the top down there in the temple (Mark 15:38).
+They remembered that Jesus had told them that the temple was even going to be destroyed (Matthew 24:2; Luke 19:44).
 And so they realized things had changed.
 They realized they were living under a new covenant with God—the one Jesus had told them about on the eve of His crucifixion (Luke 22:20).

 If they were mistaken, abandoning the sacrificial system would jeopardize their well-being socially and spiritually.
 And yet thousands of Jews began to do that very thing.
 And they didn’t stop there.
 Thousands of Jews began to change…

 B. Their Sabbath Day Worship From Saturdays to Sundays